tikk3r/flocs/docs/using-containers.md

 This assumes you ran LINC target with the `--output-fullres-data` option.

 ## Using containers/Toil/Slurm/all of the above
 `flocs-run` intends to make it easy for the user to switch between `cwltool`, `toil-cwl-runner`, running on a local machine, or running on a Slurm cluster.
 These are controlled by a set of options common to all the pipelines.
+The recommended way to use the runners is to install it in your own environment and pass a container to run a pipeline, and not use it from within a container.

 ### Switching CWL runners
 Two CWL runners are supported currently: `cwltool` and `toil-cwl-runner`.
 The runner of choice can be selected via the `--runner` option.
 It defaults to `cwltool`, but choosing `toil` will run the workflow with `toil-cwl-runner`.
 Note that for full compatability with all LINC and VLBI-cwl pipelines, Toil 9 or newer is required.